Ethan88/VMF/README.md

 * User can see a dashboard for all his or her VMFs, and their performance
 * User can see blockchain explorer for each VMF they’re a member of
 * User can use P2P banking contracts between members (may include escrow, layaway, collateralized loans, and other types of common contracts)
+* User can enter a chat room with other VMF members (use ethTweet?)

 **4. Full GUI node for Web/Mac/Win/Linux (Nickname: "Flux trade"; screenshots of web version in repo)** // June 2017
 * As of 9/16 we have web-based prototype with trading interface